DIDONEproject/musif/docs/source/File_loading.md

    default they are `'harmony'` and `'scale_relative'` only.

 In general, the recommended file format is MusicXML, as created by Finale Music.
 However, you can tune `musif.musicxml.constants.MUSICXML_FILE_EXTENSION` to load any other file supported by music21, or `musif.musescore.constants.MUSESCORE_FILE_EXTENSION` to load any file supported by MuseScore.
 In general, the two latter methods will lead to loss of information in the feature extraction process and will likely generate errors.
 Thus you will need to tune the extraction process using [hooks](./Hooks.html) and [custom features](./Custom_features.html).
+For instance, you could load a dataset of MIDI files by using MuseScore or Humdrum/ABC/MEI files by using music21.
+Where possible, we suggest the use of MuseScore.
 See the [advanced tutorial]() for an example.

-Keep in mind that when using harmonic features, you will always need MuseScore files loadable by `ms3`.
+It is not possible to mix MuseScore and music21 except for the case where [harmonic annotations](./API/musif.extract.html#musif.extract.constants.REQUIRE_MSCORE) are needed.
+Indeed, if some file is found in `xml_dir`, then `musescore_dir` is expected to contain files with harmonic features, i.e. MuseScore files loadable by `ms3`.
+On the contrary, if `xml_dir` is empty, MusicXML files will be created using MuseScore; thus, if you need harmonic annotations, you could theretically provide only MuseScore files with harmonic annotations.
+However, we experienced errors due to the parsing of MusicXML by music21 and to the  slight differences in the MusicXML files produced by different notation software, such as MuseScore, Finale, Sibelius, Dorico, etc.

 ## Annotating